HumanAssisted/JACS/docs/schema/signature.md

 ## fields

-what fields from document were used to generate signature.
+fields fields from document were used to generate signature.
 Defaults to id and version of doc.

 `fields`

-*   is optional
+*   is required

 *   Type: `string[]`